melnyczuk/echo-narcissus/README.md

 # Echo & Narcissus
-App for orchestrating improvisational dance scores using OpenCV and machine learning
+App for orchestrating improvisational dance scores using OpenCV and machine learning.